david-why/ti84plusce-prgms/dice/README.md

     - `n.d[+-]m` or `nDd[+-]m`: Roll `n` `d`-sided dice, sum it up, and add/subtract the modifier `m`
         * Append `(` for advantage (e.g. roll each dice twice, choose higher number)
         * Append `)` for disadvantage (e.g. roll each dice twice, choose lower number)
-    - Tip: If you are just rolling one die, simply input `d`, the side number!
+    - Tip: If you are just rolling one die, simply input the number of sides!